An AI-Tutor for students learning Python

 The links above will open Colab Notebooks.

-Step 1: click Connect, which means that somewhere a real computer with Python installed will become alive to host this Colab notebook.
-FYI, during my testing, this computer was often located in the Netherlands.
+Step 1: click Connect, which means that somewhere a real computer will come alive to host this Colab notebook.
+Interestingly, during my testing, this computer was often located in the Netherlands.

 Step 2: click the play button to initialize the tutor.

 Step 3: click the next play button.
-A text input box will appear, allowing you to enter a question, which the tutor will try to answer.
+A text input box will appear, allowing you to enter a question, which AI-Tutor will try to answer.
 If you have follow-up questions, just click the play button again.

 Step 4: once you have come up with a solution, or just something intermediate, click the final play button, to receive feedback.
 Consider the response, improve your code, and iterate.
 You can do this step until you like the response you are getting.